 The self-administered process should take about 5 minutes, and collection sites will be established in multiple locations on East and West campuses for convenience.
 Below are the steps for the screening process:

-Step 1: Select participants will receive an email with details to conduct a surveillance test on specific days.
+Step 1: Select participants will receive an email with details about when to conduct a surveillance test.

 Step 2: On the day for their test, participants should visit one of community screening collection sites on the campus where they reside or work.